-The Fund is expected to invest up to 10% of in NAV in investments which do not qualify as sustainable investments (#2 Other).
+The Fund is expected to invest up to 10% of in NAV in investments which do not qualify as sustainable investments (cash or cash equivalent for liquidity purpose) (#2 Other).

 How does the use of derivatives attain the sustainable investment objective?
-Not applicable